Ron Stewart – Sports Facilities Manager

 Date joined Team Bath: May 2015

-Joni qualified with a BSc honours degree from UCL in 1995 and subsequently gained 15 years’ experience working at some of London’s leading NHS and private hospitals and clinics.
+Joni qualified with a BSc honours degree from UCL in 1995 and has 23 years of clinical experience.
+She initially worked for 15 years at some of London’s leading NHS and private hospitals and clinics.

-Joni has worked for the last five years at Bath Clinic and has extensive postoperative and rehabilitation experience.
+Joni has also worked for the last seven years at Bath Clinic and has extensive postoperative and rehabilitation experience.
 She has gained post-graduate qualifications in Pilates and Acupuncture and has a diploma in Sports Massage Therapy.

 Gemma Prior-Reeves – Lead Sports Massage Therapist